The love that we came to know

 - When CBS hosted the network television premiere in 1984, the network deliberately painted the movie in the promos as featuring a Love Triangle with Sonny and Danny competing against each other for the ultimate affections of Kira.
 Of course, no such triangle exists in the movie proper, and in-universe, Danny knows that Kira's resemblance to his lost love is just a coincidence.

-- No Fourth Wall: In the end of the stage adaptation, Melpomene appears by herself, without Calliope, since her actress was doubling as Aphrodite, which she remarks on.
+- In the end of the stage adaptation, Melpomene appears by herself, without Calliope, since her actress was doubling as Aphrodite, which she remarks on.
 Also, a remark is made about the shorter running time of the musical, since, at the time, they were playing next door to the revival of Gypsy, and they often remarked that "Patti LuPone has yet to let go of her daughter!"

 - The Oner: The "Suspended in Time" scene consists of a three-and-a-half minute long slow zoom from a full-length shot of Kira to a closeup of her head while she sings the song.